iobroker-community-adapters/ioBroker.solaredge/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
-* (mcm1957) BREAKING: adapter requires node.js 18 or newer now
+* (mcm1957) BREAKING: adapter requires node.js 18 or newer now.
+* (mcm1957) Adapter translations have been linked to weblate.
-* (mcm1957) Dependencies have been updated
+* (mcm1957) Dependencies have been updated.

 ### 1.2.2 (2023-12-14)
 * (bluefox) Added random seconds to the schedule